SimplyWine/bookkeep-api/source/index.html.md

 Name | Required? | Description
 --------- | ------- | -----------
-source_location_name  | true | The source system name for the location or channel or combination of both. source_report_url | true | The report in the source system that corresponds to the data in the job summary. je_private_note | true | could be '' but this is the note that passes through to the entry in accounting. inputs | true | the inputs to run your job excluding any access tokens.
+source_location_name  | false | The source system name for the location or channel or combination of both if available source_location_id | false | A location id in the source system for the name if available source_report_url | true | The report in the source system that corresponds to the data in the job summary. je_private_note | true | could be '' but this is the note that passes through to the entry in accounting. inputs | true | the inputs to run your job excluding any access tokens.